-A child going missing from education, particularly repeatedly, can be a warning sign of a range of safeguarding issues.
+Staff should be aware that children being absent from school, particularly repeatedly and/or for prolonged periods, and children missing education can act as a vital warning sign of a range of safeguarding concerns.
 This might include abuse or neglect, such as sexual abuse or exploitation or child criminal exploitation, or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage.

-There are many circumstances where a child may become missing from education, but some children are particularly at risk.
+There are many circumstances where a child may become absent from education, but some children are particularly at risk.
 These include children who: